megoth/es6app/contents/navigation-react.md

 1. We import React and enable its methods in our code.
 2. We create a [React class](https://facebook.github.io/react/docs/top-level-api.html#react.createclass) and assign it to the variable ```Navigation```.
 A React class represents the logic within a given component, and should always have a render-method.

-    React classes can later on be used with React.createElement() that takes the class as its first parameter, and an object that represents properties as the second.
-We'll come back to how these properties can be assigned to React element.
+    React classes can later on be used with ```React.createElement()`` that takes the class as its first parameter, and an object that represents properties as the second.
+We'll come back to how these properties can be assigned to [React element](https://facebook.github.io/react/docs/top-level-api.html#react.createelement).
 3. We make use of properties given to the class, which are available at ```this.props.previousState``` and ```this.props.nextState```.
 These will refer to ```slide.previous``` and ``slide.next``` respectively.
 4. Last, we return the components expressed as a nav-element (components must always return a single top-most element), which have whichever link-elements that are available.

-Now that we've created our factory and our React component, lets tie it all together as an Angular directive.